 Many employers focus on salary and benefit packages as a way to attract new hires and retain existing employees.
-Smart companies know they need to offer more.
+These are table-stakes in today’s economy.
+Smart manufacturing companies know they need to offer benefits beyond salaries and healthcare.
 But what?
-There are many theories on employee engagement and recognition.
-Career planning for employees is one of the ways to fit those needs.

-- Allows employees to take ownership over their own development
+Allows employees to take ownership of their own development

-Perhaps you have a few questions along the way.
+Perhaps you have a few questions along the way about career paths.
 Here are some common questions I’m asked by manufacturers on a regular basis.

 What is a career path?

 A career path is a sequence of work experiences and job assignments that provide employees opportunities to participate in many aspects of a professional or company career ladder.
 Essentially, it is a structured sequence of job positions through which a person progresses in an organization.

 I want to establish career paths in my manufacturing company – what approach do I take?

 There are a number of approaches you can take to create career paths within your company.
 Some are very complex and others less so.
 Three of the most common career paths are based on Historical, Organizational, and Behavioral approaches.